Etejerina/a-walk-in-python/day_3.md

 e
 ```

-We can alse iterate through them:
+We can also iterate through them:

 ```python
 greeting = 'Hello World!'